opensourcestories/opensourcestories.org/content/stories/2021/russell-keith-magee.md

 title: "Russell Keith-Magee's journey to open source"
 date: 2021-10-05T19:07:35-07:00
 draft: false
-description: "Russell Keith-Magee connects with Open Source Stories to talk about his earliest memories of technology, recount how he got involved with the Django ecosystem, and share his thoughts on open source contractualism."
+summary: "Russell Keith-Magee connects with Open Source Stories to talk about his earliest memories of technology, recount how he got involved with the Django ecosystem, and share his thoughts on open source contractualism."
 storyteller: "Russell Keith-Magee"
 storycorps: 'https://archive.storycorps.org/embed/3441381/'
 bio: "Dr Russell Keith-Magee is the founder of the BeeWare project, developing GUI tools and libraries to support the development of Python software on desktop and mobile platforms.
 He has also been a member of the Django core team since 2006, and for 5 years, was President of the Django Software Foundation.
 In his day job, he wrangles data pipelines for Upwave.
 He is a frequent speaker at Python and Django conferences around the globe, sharing his knowledge and experiences as a FLOSS developer, community maintainer, and (unsuccessful) startup founder."